nexusformat/definitions/impatient/NXImpatient.rst

 some more details about NeXus groups and base classes need to be explained.
 As seen in the examples NeXus uses groups with well defined class names starting with NX.
-NeXus calls these NX classes base classes, which is slightly misleading when you are used to object oriented notations.
+NeXus calls these NX classes "base classes", which is slightly misleading when you are used to object oriented notations.
 For each NeXus base class there exists a dictionary description which details which other groups and which fields are allowed in this base class.
-This is where you find field names for the data items you wish to describe.
+This is where you will find appropriate field names for the data items you wish to describe.
 The NeXus base classes are documented in the NeXus Reference Manual.
 A common misconception among NeXus beginners is that you have to specify all fields which exist in a given NeXus base class.
 This is **not** the case!
 You only need to choose those fields from the NeXus base class dictionary which make sense for your application, but you are encouraged to store the additional information if it is available since it can be used to diagnose problems with the instrument.
+The minimum set of fields that are appropraie to a given technique are usually specifed in an "application definition".

 Before the mechanics of writing a NeXus file can be explained we need